karshievnavruz/if_else_vazifa/README.md

 ## Numbers A ,B and C are given.
 Find out how many of them are positive.

 12. A, B va C sonlari berilgan.
 Ulardan ikki eng katta sonlarni yig’indisini aniqlang.
+## Numbers A, B and C are given.
+Determine the sum of the two largest numbers from them.
 13. A soni berilgan.
 A ni tub son ekanligni aniqlang.
+##  Number A is given.
+Determine if A is a prime number.
 14. A va B sonlari berilgan.
 A va B ni , yani ikkalasi ham tog’ sonlar ekanligini aniqlang
+## Numbers A and B are given.
+A and B, i.e. both are prime numbers define

 15. A va B sonlari berilgan.
 A yoki B ni tog’ son ekanligini aniqlang.
+##  Numbers A and B are given.
+Determine whether A or B is a large number.
 16. A, B va C sonlari berilgan.
 A, B va C sonlarini musbatmi shuni aniqlang.
+## Numbers A , B and C are given.Determine whether A, B, and C are positive.
 17. A soni berilgan.
 Uni juft va 2 xonalik son ekanligni aniqlang.
 18. A soni berilgan.
 Uni tog’ va 3 xonlik son ekanligini aniqlang.
 19. Uch xonalik son berilgan.
 Uning raqamlari bir xil emasligni aniglang.